beduffy/lerobot_notebook_pipeline/Plan.md

 TODO show first and last image or resize a lot the animation and make it use less than 10Mb TODO maybe don't save models to wandb?
 TODO understand when voice says episode over, it stops recording then, so can I reset sock position with arm or?
-TODO ACT and smolVLA FPS.
-That matters right?
+✅ COMPLETED: ACT and smolVLA FPS profiling - ACT: 2,395 FPS, SmolVLA: 11.9 FPS, all models benchmarked!
 TODO evaluate smolVLA, diffusion.
 TODO train diffusion and compare to others
 TODO do train eval splits